 Playa Hermosa here we come.

-Fast forward a few days, after out time spent at the beach, to when I arrived at work back home and no one expected me to be there.
+Fast forward a few days, after out time spent at the beach, to when I finally arrived at work back home and no one expected me to be there.
 Apparently, over the course of our time in Costa Rica, Volcán Turrialba had erupted and it had been all over the news in the states.
 A couple of coworkers even attempted to contact me via Instagram while I was gone to see if I was okay.

 Disclaimer: No I did not actually go “lava surfing”, nor do I condone such behavior.

 Somehow, we had not caught word of this eruption the whole time we were in Costa Rica.
-Maybe the locals weren’t overly concerned about it, I’m not for certain.
+Maybe the locals weren’t overly concerned about it, I’m not certain.
 I suppose every place has it’s own, anticipated, if not even somewhat normal, natural disaster to contend with.